 A gathered bed skirt provides a traditional look, with fabric loosely bunched and secured to create appealing folds.
 The corners are often split to accommodate bed posts.

 Tailored bed skirts look modern and sleek, with box pleats and straight lines.

-Shams and decorative pillows are your final layer; they're added over the standard sleeping pillows.
-Shams should match a coverlet or quilt if one is used; if not, match the duvet cover.
-Lastly, decorative pillows can add a touch of pizzazz and personality to the bed.
+Shams and decorative pillows are your final layer; they're added over the standard sleeping pillow.
+A pillow sham should match a coverlet or quilt if one is used; if not, match the duvet cover.
+Lastly, a decorative pillow can add a touch of pizzazz and personality to the bed.
 Pull ideas from the surrounding decor and for recommendations, feel free to email us a photo of your space and we'll be happy to send you some ideas!